wn-doolittle/caliper-java/README.md

-caliper-java
+IMS Global caliper-java
 ==============

-caliper-java is a java client for the Caliper Sensor API
+caliper-java is a java client for the IMS Global Caliper Analytics™ Sensor API

 ## Running Tests